ThunderFly-aerospace/TF-SIMPLEPLATFORM/README.md

 | Supported flight stack | PX4 | (MavLink protcol) |

 ## Clamps mount mechanism
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/33667517/145199846-9bce2bac-4c48-44a5-8a02-1203b1b1ec31.gif)

 ## Usage
+  1. Prepare all required equipment.
+Check if it is properly mounted and connected.

-  1. ARM the autogyro
+  1. ARM the autogyro, check all avionics.
-  2. Push the trigger switch
+  2. Push the trigger switch to releas rotor holder.
   3. Run by car few tens of meters
   4. Autogyro will takeoff automatically from roof.